hamalainenilmari/Big-Data-Platform/README.md

 - Apache Flink
 - Apache Airflow
 - Docker & Docker Compose
-- Python libraries such as PySpark and Pandas
+- Python libraries such as PySpark, Pyflink and Pandas

 Deployments were carried out on **Google Cloud Platform**.
 The primary programming language was **Python** with some use of **Bash** scripts.